 Visitors to The Works will enjoy the 30-ft, 4K projection SciDome free with their paid museum admission or membership.
 They offer 30 minute shows geared towards the general audience and for kids.

 The schedule can be found online, and you can reserve your ticket at the front desk when you arrive.
 Saturdays are the busiest day, so arrive a little early and explore the museum while you wait.
-The 1st floor includes hands-on educational and experimental fun for kids of all ages.
-The 2nd floor features life-size displays of the history of the area, as well as some interactive exhibits.

 Drive a little further for an amazing view of the stars